 Parties Liable For Dog Bite

 If a dog bites a child or an individual, the biggest question which arises is who will be liable and responsible for the damages caused to the injured.
 In most of the instances, the dog’s owner’s insurance is responsible for paying out the damages which were incurred by the victim.
 With the growing population and California becoming the state having the highest number of dog attack cases in the country, the dog bite injury cases in Murrieta have been on a rise in the recent years.

-The California Civil Code section 3342, imposes stringent liability to the dog owners for any damages suffered by a victim as the consequence of a dog bite, irrespective if the dog had shown any vicious tendencies earlier.
-However, there are several other probable parties which may be accounted responsible and liable for the dog bite attack.
+The California Civil Code section 3342, imposes stringent liability to the dog owners for any damages suffered by a victim of dog bites, irrespective if the dog had shown any vicious tendencies earlier.

-If at the time of the attack, the dog was under the control of someone else other than the owner, this caretaker or keeper can also be considered liable for the dog attack, though not strict liability.
+If at the time of the dog attack, the animal was under the control of someone else other than the owner, this caretaker or keeper can also be considered liable for the dog bites and other injuries, though not strict liability.
 In order to make the caretaker liable, he/she should have had prior knowledge of the dog’s vicious tendencies.
 A caretaker or keeper can be made liable for the dog bites only if they were negligent in controlling the dog.

-- Residential: The residential property owner where the injured was attacked, can be held liable if it can be proved that the property owner had knowledge of the presence of a vicious dog on his property.
-Also if a dog escapes from the property because of improper fencing or security, the property owner can be held responsible and liable for the off-property injuries caused by the dog.
+- Residential: The residential property owner where the victim sustained dog bites injury, can be held liable if it can be proved that the property owner had knowledge of the presence of a vicious dog on his property.
+Also if a dog escapes from the property because of improper fencing or security, the property owner can be held responsible and liable for the off-property dog bite injuries caused by the dog.

-- Commercial: For commercial properties, the landlord is responsible to inspect the premises stringently and discover if there are any dangerous conditions, like a vicious dog.
+- Commercial: : For commercial properties, the landlord is responsible to inspect the premises stringently and discover if there are any dangerous conditions, like a vicious dog.
 For example, if a tenant on the commercial property has a dog, which attacks any individual, the landlord may be made liable for the same.
 It is the landlord’s duty to inspect the property, hence cannot avoid responsibility for injuries and damages caused by dog bites, by claiming that he or she had no knowledge of the dog.

 In some circumstances, landlords too can be held liable for damages caused due to dog attack.
 To make a landlord liable, you will need to prove that he had previous knowledge of the tenant’s dog’s viciousness and that he had the right to remove the dog from the premises, but did not.